Cuba the Country

 I am vegan/vegetarian/allergy-prone and have special dietary needs.
 What is the best way to ensure I will not ingest something I shouldn’t?

-We recommend to advise Gardner Tours in advance so that all parties involved (your guide, restaurants, BnBs, etc) are conveniently informed on your dietary needs or restrictions.
+We recommend advising Gardner Tours in advance so that all parties involved (your guide, restaurants, BnBs, etc) are conveniently informed on your dietary needs or restrictions.
 Also, we recommend that you always remind your tour guide to advise each restaurant on this issue.
 We will do our best to ensure that your dietary needs or restrictions are taken care of, yet please remember that in Cuba, not all menu items are available at all times and Gardner Tours can not be responsible for these inconsistencies.

 Cuban Customs & Goods